go-json-experiment/json/README.md

 ## Design overview

 This package aims to provide a clean separation between syntax and semantics.
-Syntax deals with the structural represention of JSON (as specified in [RFC 7159](https://tools.ietf.org/html/rfc7159),
+Syntax deals with the structural representation of JSON (as specified in [RFC 7159](https://tools.ietf.org/html/rfc7159),
 [RFC 7493](https://tools.ietf.org/html/rfc7493),
 [RFC 8259](https://tools.ietf.org/html/rfc8259), and